(peg in ter feer' on)

 - Slowly inject the 0.7 mL of sterile water so that it runs down the glass inside the vial.
 Do not aim the stream of sterile water at the white powder in the bottom of the vial.

 - Remove the needle from the vial by pulling the syringe straight out of the rubber stopper.
 Hold the safety sleeve tightly and pull it over the needle until you hear a click and the green stripe on the sleeve covers the red stripe on the needle.
-Throw away the syringe in a puncture-proof container.
+Dispose of the syringe in a puncture-proof container.

 - Gently swirl the vial in a circular motion until the powder is completely dissolved.
 If the solution is cold, roll the vial gently in your hands to warm it.